 Should I Buy MassZymes?

-Finally, for bodybuilders that don’t yet have every other aspect of their training, nutrition and recovery dialed-in, the chances of increased protein breakdown and absorption being THE missing factor is incredibly low.
+Finally, for bodybuilders that do not yet have every other aspect of their training, nutrition, and recovery dialed in, the chances of increased protein breakdown and absorption being THE missing factor is incredibly low.

 If you are a competent, high-performance athlete or bodybuilder that is looking for either a competitive edge or to reduce total protein intake, there may be some opportunity for you in MassZymes.